fateloli/MudaeFarm/README.md

     - `interval_seconds`: Interval in seconds between each roll (not applicable to daily kakera).
     - `default_per_hour`: Number of rolls that MudaeFarm will perform every hour at minimum if it was not able to determine the roll's result.
     - `daily_kakera_wait_hours`: Number of hours that MudaeFarm will wait for between each $dk. (set it to 10 for premium members, 20 for regular)
+    - `pokeroll_enabled`: Whether autorolling of pokemon is enabled.
+    - `pokeroll_command`: Command to use for rolling pokemon.
+    - `pokeroll_wait_hours`: Number of hours that MudaeFarm will wait for between each $p.

 ### `#wished-characters`